akhikhl/gretty/README.md

 ## Logging

-Gretty Plugin implements pre-configured logging:
+Gretty appends logback-classic to the project's classpath.
+Gretty Plugin supports configuring slf4j/logback logging in three forms:

+1. If you place "logback.groovy" or "logback.xml" to "src/main/resources", it is compiled (copied) to "build/resources/main" folder
+  before running any jetty tasks.
+Gretty recognizes logback configuration file in that folder and applies it to jetty process.

+2. If you place "logback.groovy" or "logback.xml" to arbitrary folder and then reference it by "logbackConfigFile" property, gretty applies the specified configuration to jetty process.

+3. If there's no "logback.groovy" or "logback.xml" file, gretty configures logging with default settings:

+  - It enables slf4j logging with level INFO.

+  - It configures two appenders: one for console and another for the log file.

+  - Log file by default has name "${project.name}.log" and is created in folder "${System.getProperty('user.home')}/logs".

+**Attention**: gretty logging is only effective in gretty tasks.
+Gretty does not reconfigure logging (or libraries) of the compiled WAR-file.

 1. It appends logback-classic to the project's classpath.

-2. It enables slf4j logging with level INFO.

-3. It configures two appenders: one for console and another for the log file.

-4. Log file by default has name "${project.name}.log" and is created in folder "${System.getProperty('user.home')}/logs".

-**Attention**: gretty logging is only effective in gretty tasks.
-Gretty does not reconfigure logging (or libs) of the compiled WAR-file.

 You can fine-tune gretty logging by adjusting the following parameters [of gretty plugin extension]:

+"logbackConfigFile" defines the absolute or relative path to logback configuration file (.groovy or .xml).
+See more information in chapter [Logging](#logging).

 "loggingLevel" defines slf4j logging-level for jetty process.
 It is a string, having one of the values: 'ALL', 'DEBUG', 'ERROR', 'INFO', 'OFF', 'TRACE', 'WARN'.
 The default value is 'INFO'.